Guide for authors

 Publication and Peer-reviewing processes of Environment and Natural Resources Journal

-Environment and Natural Resources Journal is a peer reviewed and open access journal that is published twice a year (January-June and July-December).
+Environment and Natural Resources Journal is a peer reviewed and open access journal that is a quarterly published journal in January-March, April-June, July-September and October-December.
 Manuscripts should be submitted online at https://www.tci-thaijo.org/index.php/ennrj/ by registering and logging into this website.
 Submitted manuscripts should not have been published previously, nor be under consideration for publication elsewhere (except conference proceedings papers).
 A guide for authors and other relevant information for the submission of manuscripts are available on the Guide for Authors.
 All manuscripts are refereed through a double-blind peer-review process.

-Peer-review process will be performed by the outside experts or editorial board members of Environment and Natural Resources Journal.
+Peer-review process will be performed by at least two expert reviewers of Environment and Natural Resources Journal.
 This journal uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
 Steps in the process are as follows:

-- Original Research Articles: Manuscripts should not exceed 3,500 words (excluding references).
+- Original Research Article: Manuscripts should not exceed 3,500 words (excluding references).